approov/quickstart-ios-swift-urlsession/SECRET-PROTECTION.md

 > Note that this command requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

-You will then be able to use the `rejectionReasons` key in the `NSError` returned from the network call to obtain a comma separated list of [device properties](https://approov.io/docs/latest/approov-usage-documentation/#device-properties) responsible for causing the rejection.
+You will then be able to use the `rejectionReasons` value in the `ApproovError.rejectionError` returned from the network call to obtain a comma separated list of [device properties](https://approov.io/docs/latest/approov-usage-documentation/#device-properties) responsible for causing the rejection.

 ## FURTHER OPTIONS